 Course Lecture Lab Total Lecture Lab Acad.
-QCHs FA QCHs Server I 30 90 120 1.5 6 7.5 6 Security I 30 90 120 1.5 6 7.5 6 Networking and Security I 30 90 120 1.5 6 7.5 6 Networking and Security III 30 90 120 1.5 6 7.5 6 Networking and Security IV 30 90 120 1.5 6 7.5 6 Networking and Security VI 30 90 120 1.5 6 7.5 6
+QCHs Server I 30 90 120 1.5 6 7.5 Security I 30 90 120 1.5 6 7.5 Networking and Security I 30 90 120 1.5 6 7.5 Networking and Security III 30 90 120 1.5 6 7.5 Networking and Security IV 30 90 120 1.5 6 7.5 Networking and Security VI 30 90 120 1.5 6 7.5 detection and remediation of security threats in an enterprise environment as well as the development of practical security troubleshooting skills

 Server I: Students will be provided an overview of the Linux operating system and popular open-source applications.
-Students will understand the major components of Linux as well as security and administration-related topics and gain the knowledge to become technically proficient in working with Linux command lines and creating scripts.
-Students will also be exposed to the foundation of security, compliance, and identity features found in Microsoft cloud-based services.
+Students will understand the major components of Linux as well as security and administration-related topics and gain the knowledge to become technically proficient in working with Linux command lines, file management, and creating scripts.

 Security I: Students will acquire the core knowledge required for cybersecurity roles including risk assessment and management, incident response, forensics, hybrid/cloud operations, and security controls.
-Emphasis is placed on the detection and remediation of security threats in an enterprise environment as well as the development of practical security troubleshooting skills
+Emphasis is placed on the